-In February 2001, in accordance with "International Plan of Action for reducing incidental catch of seabirds in longline fisheries" of FAO, the Government of Japan developed "Japan's National Plan of Action for reducing incidental catch of seabirds in longline fisheries", in which Fisheries Agency of Japan instructed every fishermen to voluntarily carry out night line-setting, use of weighted branch line or cone to ensure speedy precipitation of bait, use of automatic bait casting machines and use of properly defrozen bait in addition to the mandatory requirement for fishing vessel to use tori lines.
+In February 2001, in accordance with "International Plan of Action for reducing incidental catch of seabirds in longline fisheries" of FAO, the Government of Japan developed "Japan's National Plan of Action for reducing incidental catch of seabirds in longline fisheries", in which Fisheries Agency of Japan instructed every fishermen to voluntarily carry out night line-setting, use of weighted branch line or cone to ensure speedy precipitation of bait, use of automatic bait casting machines and use of properly defrozen bait in addition to the use tori lines which was already mandatory at that time.

-Most vessels conduct the night setting partially by starting line setting before sunrise.
 Most of Japanese tuna longline vessels use automatic bait casting machines (BCMs), which have an effect to decrease the incidental catch of seabirds by avoiding propeller turbulence, increasing sinking rates of baited hooks, and casting baited hooks constantly below the tori line.
-In 2011-2012, at least 62-71% of observed fishing vessels were equipped with BCMs.
+In 2013, at least 51% of observed fishing vessels were equipped with BCMs.

 Improvement of sinking rates of baited hooks is achieved by the use of weighted branch lines and of thawed bait.
 Branch lines can be weighted either by attaching lead weights to the nylon leader or by inserting heavy nylon cord in the branch line.
-It is difficult to assess the detail of fishing gear because gear information is subject to intellectual property right of fishermen.
-Some observed vessels used lead-cored branch lines in 2011-2012.
+It is difficult to assess the detail of fishing gear such as length, material and diameter of hook line, because these information are subject to intellectual property right of fishermen.
+Some observed vessels used lead-cored branch lines in 2013.